For typical camper van electrical systems, determining which size wire to use is pretty straight forward. You’ll only need two pieces of information.

-Large components like power inverters require large cables because of their enormous power draw.
+Large components like power inverters require large cables because of their high current draw.
 These cables should be thick and short as possible to keep circuit resistance low and voltage drop low (max 1%).

 If using a wire size calculator, design your system to have a max voltage drop of 1%.

 The following chart can give you an idea of the required cable and fuse sizes for 12 and 24 Volt power inverters.
-Always check with the manufacturer’s recommendations before using this chart, your components may require different cabling.
+Always check with the manufacturer’s recommendations before using this chart, your components may require a different cable and fuse combination.

 Which wires are compatible with 12 Volt electrical systems?

 As a general rule, look for pure copper or copper-tinned wiring.
 Marine-grade (UL-1426) wiring and welding cables are great options for your system.

 Do not use speaker wire or wires that contain aluminum.
 These wires have different amperage carrying capacities, and if not calculated for, there is an increased risk of fire.